 For those out of the loop, Android for Work is Google's take on dual-persona device management, allowing users to have two copies of the same app - one for personal use and one for business.
 Read More

 Lollipop goes after the operating system's janky app restoration process in a big way.
 Android 5.0 lets users transfer data from one device to another just by tapping the two together using Near Field Communication.
 But if you don't have a gadget with NFC or can't be bothered with that approach, the setup process also lets you pull down apps from devices that have been backed up to your account.
 You can even select specific apps to download, so you don't need to bring down all of the junk from your other device.
+You can read up on this process in greater detail in a previous Lollipop spotlight post.
 Read More

 Since the dawn of time (or thereabouts), setting up a new Android device has been a real pain.
 Most users have their devices set up exactly how they want them, from installed apps to homescreens and everything in between.
 So when it's time to fire up that shiny new device and start using it (or after performing a factory reset), the next 4-6 hours of life are taken up by the tedious process that is getting everything back together.
+To make matters worse, Android's stock "restore" option has always been basically garbage – it installs everything on your Google account.
+Why on earth do I need that one app I installed like four years ago for five minutes?
 Read More

 Though we just finished up our rumor recap for pre-I/O leaks and rumors, we've received information regarding Google's plans for the Play Store suggesting that Google may be building cross-device app restoration into the store's Android app.